allanalderson/Scorpy/README.md

 If the Raspberry Pi is configured to mount an external USB drive to '../../mnt/volume/', 9 user images will be read from a FAT32 format USB drive during power-up.
-User Image filenames should be this format:  image1.jpg and be 1920 x 1080 pixels.
+User Image filenames should be this format:  image1.png and be 1920 x 1080 pixels and contain an alpha (transparency) channel.

 Scorpy will also attempt to load 1 watermark image from the same drive.
 It's filename should be this format:  watermark.png